 Chamazulene is an active and a very important compound that also boosts the antioxidant properties of chamomile oil (among others).

 Used for centuries as a popular natural remedy for its healing properties, chamomile oil is able to soothe irritated skin, relieve pain, and boosts the healing process of the skin because it can penetrate deeper into the skin.
-This makes it one of the best essential oils for sunburn.

 How to use essential oils for sunburn?